eyramm/emailGenerator/README.md

 # emailGenerator

-This is a simple tool create email and forwarding csv lists from a list of names provided in a text file.
+This is simple tool creates an email and forwarding list in csv format from a list of names provided in a text file.

 **Usage**